aksherap1/aksherap1/README.md

 - Reviewed NASA solicitation proposals, evaluating submissions against rubric criteria and providing structured feedback to proposal teams

+**U•MATTR**
+*August 2023 - March 2024*

+- Collaborated with a 2 member team in the Tech Advisory to remodel the organization's website using programming languages-JavaScript, HTML, & CSS
+- Coordinated with the entire team of 15+ members to promote mental health awareness & establish more branches in other schools

 ---

 ### OPEN TO OPPURTUNITIES IN